Top Iranian general reportedly killed in Baghdad airstrike | DW | 03.01.2020

-Iranian Gen. Qassim Soleimani was killed, Iraqi television reports, with US officials confirming that strikes against two Iran-linked targets were carried out.
+Iranian Gen. Qassim Soleimani has been killed, Iraqi state TV reports, with US officials confirming strikes against two Iran-linked targets were carried out.
 The move is a potential turning point in the Middle East.

+Iranian General Qassim Soleimani, the head of Iran's elite Quds Force, was killed in an airstrike in Baghdad, Iraqi state television reported on Friday.
+The outlet said that the strike also killed Abu Mahdi al-Muhandis, the deputy commander of Iraqi paramilitary group Hashd Shaabi.

-Iraqi paramilitary group Hashd Shaabi said five of its members and two "guests" were killed in an airstrike on their vehicles on the grounds of Baghdad International Airport on Friday.
+Hashd Shaabi, also known as the Popular Mobilization Forces (PMF), earlier said five of its members and two "guests" were killed in an airstrike on their vehicles on the grounds of Baghdad International Airport on Friday.
 Iraq's military-run Security Media Cell issued a statement that three Katyusha rockets had hit the airport.

 U.S. officials told Reuters news agency that strikes were carried out against two targets linked to Iran in Baghdad on Thursday.
 The officials, speaking on the condition of anonymity, declined to give any further details.